Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 Formula: Cost of goods sold / Sales × 100

-A declining cost of goods ratio signals increasing profitability – the pharmacy is operating more efficiently.
+A declining cost-of-goods-sold ratio indicates improved profitability—the pharmacy is operating more efficiently.

 2. unit benefit